nomankhokhar/proxy-app-in-golang/GetServicesusingKubeConfig/TCP Routing with IP address/Grafana and Opencost.md

   namespace: default
 spec:
   entryPoints:
-    - custom9090 # Use the custom9090 entry point to route traffic on port 9090
+    - opencost # Use the custom9090 entry point to route traffic on port 9090
   routes:
-    - match: Host(`67.207.68.98`) # Replace with your public IP or domain
+    - match: Host(`138.68.119.114`) # Replace with your public IP or domain
       kind: Rule
       services:
-        - name: opencost
+        - name: open-opencost
           port: 9090 # Internally route to Opencost service on port 9090
 ```